Temporary Conditions

 Topography

-The course is rolling hills with a total of 8,000 feet of climb over the 100 miles (1,000 feet per lap).
+The course is rolling hills with a total of about 7,250 feet of climb over the 100 miles (about 900 feet per lap).
 The entire course is runnable for front-runners with nicely spaced hills.
 Getting lost, even for a short time, will be difficult (but not impossible).
 The course is well marked with Umstead 100 Logo direction signs.
 At night the course is marked with glow sticks.

-For the 2024 temporary course, the North Turkey Creek section of the trail is being omitted, meaning that you will not have the opportunity to experience the steepest trails in the park.
+For the temporary course, the traditional North Turkey Creek section of the trail is being omitted, meaning that you will not have the opportunity to experience the steepest trails in the park.

 Surface